-Quantity Description bias one or multiple instances of this quantity will be refereceable elsewhere in the input file. these quantities will named with the arguments of the bias followed by the character string bias.
+Quantity Description bias the instantaneous value of the bias potential bias one or multiple instances of this quantity will be refereceable elsewhere in the input file. these quantities will named with the arguments of the bias followed by the character string bias.
 These quantities tell the user how much the bias is due to each of the colvars.